ngx-metaui/rules/docs/metaui-architecture.md

 But to load rules from the files we use different method.
 OSS files are compiled to the TS class and then are packaged along with the application.
-This is why we have in the `playground` or in the `metaui-evolution` app file called `user-rules.ts` which references all the available rules and then inside our module we have this line:
+This is why we have in the `metaui-evolution` app file called `user-rules.ts` which references all the available rules and then inside our module we have this line:

 ```ts
     import * as userRules from './user-rules';